jeamy/ecowitt-nextjs15/README.md

 - **Build/TS errors**: Ensure `tsconfig.json` has `baseUrl`/`paths` set for `@/*` (provided).
 - **Module not found `@duckdb/node-bindings-*/duckdb.node`**: Ensure `@duckdb/node-api` is installed, Turbopack is disabled in dev (`npm run dev` without the flag), routes run in Node runtime, and `src/lib/db/duckdb.ts` uses dynamic import.
 Remove `.next/` and restart if needed.
 - **Unknown module type (@mapbox/node-pre-gyp)**: Remove legacy `duckdb` (`npm remove duckdb`), use `@duckdb/node-api` only.

+## Attribution

+This project was built with assistance from Windsurf (agentic AI coding assistant) and GPT-5.